oracle-livelabs/security/data-safe/access-environment/access-environment-ocw-sandbox.md

 3. Under **List scope**, browse to and select your compartment.
 Your registered target database is listed on the right.

     - A target database with an **Active** status means that it is currently registered with Oracle Data Safe.
     - A target database with a **Deleted** status means that it is no longer registered with Oracle Data Safe.
-The listing is removed 45 days after the target database is deregistered.

     ![Target databases page in OCI](images/target-databases-page-oci.png "Target databases page in OCI")